 - Coconut milk-helps with the smoothness of the mash.
 You can use any other kind of dairy free milk.
 Note, if you are doing the autoimmune protocol, be sure to use a coconut milk brand that does not have any additives.
 I like using Trader’s Joe’s brand.

-- Cinnamon-This is a great addition to make this recipe nice and sweet.
+- Ground Cinnamon-This is a great addition to make this recipe nice and sweet.

-- Coconut milk-You can use any dairy free milk alternative for this.
-Note that some contain vanilla, unless you want a sweeter sweet potato mash I would use an unsweetened kind.
+- Coconut Milk – You can use any dairy free milk alternative for this such as almond milk, oat milk, or soy milk.
+Note that some contain vanilla, unless you want a sweeter vegan mashed sweet potatoes I would use an unsweetened kind.

 - Ghee or olive oil- You can also use dairy free butter.